300 Hour Teacher Training

 165 hours of transformational practice, learning & growth in a cohesive group

-with April Cantafio & Denise Currie Friday 5:30-9:30/Sat & Sun 8-5 pm Learn ancient yogic secrets for longevity, vitality, expanded awareness & the evolution of your home practice on and off the mat.
-By incorporating dinacharya (daily yogic routines), ayurveda and daily practice,…
+with April Cantafio, Isabelle Addison & Amanda Whiting Friday 5:30-9:00/Sat & Sun 8-5 pm May 3rd – 5th, 2024 Learn ancient yogic secrets for longevity, joint health, vitality & the evolution of your home practice on and off the mat.
+By incorporating dinacharya (daily…

 Choose 115 hours of elective modules to expand your teaching expertise and enrich your personal practice

 Yin yoga is a practice of depth, intensity, nourishment and intuition.
-While exploring the body’s deeper connective tissues, energetic pathways and organ functions, a profound meditative portal opens, providing space and new ways of being in the physical experience.
-Join Mallorie (Prem) Buoy and…
+While exploring the body’s deep connective tissues, energetic pathways and organ functions, a profound meditative portal opens, providing space and new ways of being in the physical experience. with Amanda Whiting and guest…

 Learn to practice and teach advanced asana and pranayama techniques, using layered options, modifications, and focused assists.
 Expand your ability to work with diverse student bodies, ages and limited mobility concerns as well as challenging advanced students.
 Advanced anatomy and asana classes weave western and yogic science into the art of alignment.